pwrlabs/pwrlabs-docs/docs/developers/build-socialfi-dapp.md

 # Build SocialFi DApp using Next.js

 In this lesson, you will learn how to build a small SocialFi project that allows users to share posts and like it using Next.js.
-This DApp will provide a seamless interface for users to connect their wallets, send data to our VM and fetch the data securely and efficiently.
+This DApp will provide a seamless interface for users to connect their wallets, send data to our VIDA and fetch the data securely and efficiently.

 ## Prerequisites